goxberry/siam-cse-2013-presentation/talk-sketch.md

     + Helps with tracking citation metrics for posted material (mainly FigShare)
 - **Costs**:
     + Most services: registration requires 1 hour
-    + License restrictions may be placed on posted material (like CC-BY, or CC-0)
+    + License restrictions may be placed on posted material
     + Limited or no private storage space

 <!--Transition from Point 2 to Point 3-->